 - i.
 Be in keeping with the character of their surroundings by virtue of their siting and layout, density, scale, massing, design, landscaping and choice of materials - ii.
 Deliver a range of dwelling types and sizes to meet local housing requirements - iii.
-Not adversely affect the amenity and privacy of any adjoining properties - iv.
-Ensure suitable and safe access to the highway - v.
-Not result in inappropriate development in residential gardens
+Respect the amenity and privacy of any adjoining properties - iv.
+Ensure suitable and safe access to the highway